freeflowuniverse/crystallib/manual/3script/sid.md

 ## gid = Global ID

-Identifies an object in unique way on global level, normally not needed in 3script, because 3script most often executes in context of a circle
+Identifies an object in unique way on global level, normally not needed in heroscript, because heroscript most often executes in context of a circle

 - gid = rid.cid.oid
   - rid = region id (regional internet on which circle is defined)